 Law has provided some basic parameters for composition of each Committee.
 This includes the minimum number of members, the category of Director who can/ cannot be on a committee, whether or not the Chair of the Board can be on a committee etc.

 The Chair of the committee is chosen by the Board from the members of the committee.
 He/she is the key to ensuring that the committee functions effectively.
 He/she sets the tone at the meetings, and plays a major role in setting the agenda for the meetings.

 While choosing a member for any committee, area of knowledge, expertise and time commitment of a Board member should be considered by the Board.

 In addition to the members of each committee, there are some persons from management who help in the smooth functioning of each committee.
-These are the functional heads of the tasks that the committee would deal with, such as the Chief Financial Officer for Audit Committee, the Chief of Human Resources for Nomination and Remuneration Committee etc. Also, the Company Secretary is the Secretary of every Board level committee, and is responsible for keeping the minutes of the meeting.
+These are the functional heads of the tasks that the committee would deal with, such as the Chief Financial Officer for Audit Committee, the Chief of Human Resources for Nomination and Remuneration Committee, etc. Also, the Company Secretary is the Secretary of every Board level committee and is responsible for keeping the minutes of the meeting.
 In addition to these persons, there could be some persons who are invited to the committee meetings only for specific agenda items.
-These persons are called invitees to the meeting, and they are a present in the meeting only for the specific item for which they are invited.
+These persons are called invitees to the meeting, and they are present in the meeting only for the specific item for which they are invited.

 Like Board composition is a basic building block for ensuring the effectiveness of the Board, the composition of each committee is vital for its effective functioning.
-A wrongly constituted or an underperforming Committee could adversely impact the performance of the Board.
+A wrongly constituted or underperforming Committee could adversely impact the performance of the Board.